ReWittmann/blockSQP2/README.md

 2. MUMPS-CMake build system <https://github.com/scivision/mumps> (MIT license)
 3. pybind11 <https://github.com/pybind/pybind11> (custom license)

 Each license applies to the respective package, and any statement in it regarding compiled code applies to binary files produced by this projects build system that include that compiled code.
-In addition, BLAS and LAPACK libraries may be linked to or included, e.g. OpenBLAS (BSD-3-Clause license) <https://github.com/OpenMathLib/OpenBLAS.
+In addition, BLAS and LAPACK libraries will be linked to or included, e.g. OpenBLAS (BSD-3-Clause license) <https://github.com/OpenMathLib/OpenBLAS>.

 ### Build requirements
-1. A Fortran compiler, e.g. gfortran
+1. Fortran, C and C++-20 compilers, e.g. gfortran, gcc, g++-14
-2. A C++-20 compatible C++ compiler, e.g. g++-14
+2. The CMake build system <https://cmake.org/>
-3. The CMake build system <https://cmake.org/>
+3. A build system backend (GNU make, Ninja build)
-4. A build system backend (GNU make, Ninja build)
+4. BLAS and LAPACK, likely to be already installed on Linux systems.

 ## Building
 Build by calling: